sparksp/womble-2012/application/views/index.md

 You need to pay a £5 non-refundable deposit now and then the remaining £30 by 1<sup>st</sup> June.
 Cheques payable to "Leicestershire Scout Council".
 So complete the booking form and press [**Book Now**](/booking/new), you’ll then be contacted with how much you owe us.

+It's your last chance to get a place before bookings close on **Friday 18th May** 2012!

 The small print <small>and a few life lessons</small>
 -----------------------------------------------------